Contract Check Directions¶

 State once and move on: "You have no contracts defined.
 All current work is implicitly exploration mode."
 Do NOT nag.

-Check during analysis: - Contracts keep getting rescoped -> scope fusion - Must-have lists growing -> branch explosion - Progress stalled but no blocker named -> procrastination or fear of failure - "It's not enough yet" without citing a threshold -> threshold inflation - Work happening but doesn't map to any contract -> mode confusion
+During analysis, watch for signals that match the user's documented personal knowledge patterns (knowledge_personal, any category they track).
+Generic signals to watch: - Contracts keep getting rescoped - Must-have lists growing - Progress stalled but no blocker named - "It's not enough yet" without citing a threshold - Work happening but doesn't map to any contract